ianjohngraham/ianjohngraham.github.io/_posts/publish/2017-11-19-odata-xconnect-sitecore-9.md

 <img src="/assets/img/xconnect-advanced.PNG"/>

 This is great because it is a standardised means of data access and we potentially dont have to write our own REST service to expose xDB to other systems.
-So I thought I'd give this a try and bring some data from xConnect into <a href="https://powerbi.microsoft.com/en-us/" target="_new">PowerBI</a>.
+So I thought I'd give this a try and bring some data from xConnect into <a href="https://Power BI.microsoft.com/en-us/" target="_new">Power BI</a>.

 <h2>How do we access the oData Endpoint?</h2>
 The documentation says we can access the meta data for oData service by using the following URL: https://[xconnecthost]:[port]/odata/$metadata